microsoft/playwright/docs/src/api/class-apiresponse.md

-# class: ApiResponse
+# class: APIResponse
 * langs: js

-[ApiResponse] class represents responses returned by [`method: APIRequestContext.get`] and similar methods.
+[APIResponse] class represents responses returned by [`method: APIRequestContext.get`] and similar methods.

-## async method: ApiResponse.body
+## async method: APIResponse.body
 - returns: <[Buffer]>

 Returns the buffer with response body.

-## async method: ApiResponse.dispose
+## async method: APIResponse.dispose

 Disposes the body of this response.
 If not called then the body will stay in memory until the context closes.

-## method: ApiResponse.headers
+## method: APIResponse.headers
 - returns: <[Object]<[string], [string]>>

 An object with all the response HTTP headers associated with this response.

-## method: ApiResponse.headersArray
+## method: APIResponse.headersArray
 - returns: <[Array]<[Object]>>
   - `name` <[string]> Name of the header.
   - `value` <[string]> Value of the header.